robfromnewground/google-calendar-mcp/README.md

 npm run build
 ```

-Then add to Claude Desktop config using the local path.
+Then add to Claude Desktop config using the local path or by specifying the path with the `GOOGLE_OAUTH_CREDENTIALS` environment variable.

 ### First Run